sagemath/trac_to_gh/Issue 4029.md

 # Issue 4029: sage-env kills the shell when called from "wrong" directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4029

 Original creator: dphilp